ma-compbio/LDGM/README.md

-# Differential Graphical Model(DGM)
+# Latent Differential Graphical Model(DGM)

 This repository has four folders.
-1) Matlab implementation of DGM.
+1) Matlab implementation of LDGM.
 The implementaion is written by Quanquan Gu (http://people.virginia.edu/~qg5w/).
-See folder "DGM".
+See folder "LDGM".
-2) DGM application to generate a differential network which is reported in the MS. See folder "Stand_alone_example_by_DGM".
+2) LDGM application to generate a differential network which is reported in the MS. See folder "Stand_alone_example_by_LDGM".
 3) Python & R & Matlab codes for reproducing
   a) simulation results
   b) validation on GTEx data